7 Ways to Prevent Summer Learning

 For a full read of the works cited above please see:

-School’s Out: The Role of Summers in Understanding Achievement by Allison Atteberry and Andrew McEachain published in the American Education Research Journal, July 9, 2020.
+Schools Out: The Role of Summer in Achievement Disparities by Allison Atteberry and Andrew McEachain published in the American Education Research Journal, July 9, 2020.

 For more ideas about productive summer fun, see these additional articles: